 The WHO Framework Convention on Tobacco Control articles ‘Tobacco advertising, promotion and sponsorship’ (Art 13) and ‘Sales to and by minors’ (Art 16) are relevant to Australia’s obligations to regulate the retail sale of tobacco products.

 The way in which tobacco products are displayed in retail stores influences smoking rates and promotes smoking as a normal everyday behaviour.
-The key reasons behind the introduction of point-of-sale display bans in Victoria included that displays raise the visibility of tobacco products and create an impression that cigarettes are far more popular than they really are.
+The retail displays of tobacco products raise the visibility of tobacco products and create an impression that cigarettes are far more popular than they really are.
 This in turn:

-- encourages smokers to buy more tobacco products
+encourages people who smoke to buy more tobacco products

-The point-of-sale display bans were introduced on 1 January 2011 to:
+The point-of-sale display bans have been in place since 1 January 2011, and are intended to:

-- reduce the number of young people starting smoking and encourage and support smokers to stop smoking or to smoke less
+reduce the number of young people starting smoking and encourage and support people who smoke to stop smoking or to smoke less